Williams FW22: Design

-Along with its new Compaq sponsorship, the FW22 introduced a dark blue on white livery that harkened back to that of the similarly BMW-powered Brabham cars in the early 1980s.

 Racing history

 The FW22 proved to be extremely promising in the hands of young German driver Ralf Schumacher and English debutant Jenson Button.
 Schumacher achieved eight points finishes (including three third places) and Button six; at the Brazilian Grand Prix, the Englishman became the youngest driver at that time to score a World Championship point, aged 20 years and two months.
 Schumacher finished fifth in the Drivers' Championship with 24 points while Button finished eighth with 12; the combined 36 points placed Williams third in the Constructors' Championship, behind the dominant Ferrari and McLaren teams.

+Sponsorship and livery

+Williams had a new livery inspired by the BMW-powered Brabhams of the 1980s.
+They went into the 2000 season with several renewed sponsors like Nortel Networks, Castrol and Petrobras.
+The team received new sponsorships such as Allianz, Reuters, Compaq and Intel Inside while Brother, Komatsu and Auto Motor und Sport were discontinued.

+As Williams did not have any tobacco sponsorships (Winfield being the last one), Veltins once again returned with the team for the third year.
+In French, the logo was replaced with "Veltins Alkoholfrei" but it was removed in scale models and video games.